In this article, I would like to share my thoughts about rote learning. How rote learning can impact the education and development of a country?

 Once you give upon conceptual learning for rote learning, you are trading a tea at the basecamp for an actual opportunity to surge Everest.

-I have heard a lot about the failures of famous people but never came across details about Jeff Bezos’s failures, so I thought, how come he didn’t faced any failure yet moved past everyone in terms of wealth.
+I have heard a lot about the failures of famous people but never came across details about Jeff Bezos’s failures, so I thought, how come he didn’t face any loss yet moved past everyone in terms of wealth.

 So, I started reading his biography and discovered some important facts.
-Indeed, Bezos didn’t have early struggles when he started Amazon; the sales for the first week accounted for $20000, which were way more than the expectations of the team.
+Indeed, Bezos didn’t have early struggles when he started Amazon; the sales for the first week accounted for $20000, which were way more than the team’s expectations.

 Still, it doesn’t mean that he had an easy route to the 200 billion mark.